Go to The Journal of Clinical Investigation

 Improved conditioning for hematopoietic chimerism induces islet tolerance to cure diabetes

-Stephan A. Ramos, Preksha Bhagchandani, Diego M. Burgos, Xueying Gu, Richard Rodriguez, Nadia Nourin, Martin Neukam, Shiva Pathak, Judith Shizuru, Seung K. Kim
+Stephan A. Ramos, Preksha Bhagchandani, Diego M. Burgos, Xueying Gu, Richard Rodriguez, Nadia Nourin, Martin Neukam, Shiva Pathak, Judith A. Shizuru, Seung K. Kim

-Stephan A. Ramos, Preksha Bhagchandani, Diego M. Burgos, Xueying Gu, Richard Rodriguez, Nadia Nourin, Martin Neukam, Shiva Pathak, Judith Shizuru, Seung K. Kim
+Stephan A. Ramos, Preksha Bhagchandani, Diego M. Burgos, Xueying Gu, Richard Rodriguez, Nadia Nourin, Martin Neukam, Shiva Pathak, Judith A. Shizuru, Seung K. Kim

 View: Text | PDF

-Research In-Press Preview Hematology Immunology
+Research Article Hematology Immunology

 Improved conditioning for hematopoietic chimerism induces islet tolerance to cure diabetes